Meet our instructors

 Education: UT Southwestern Medical Center, MD (expected 2027); Baylor University, BBA: Business Fellows, Economics

 Leah has tutored science courses since 2017 and taught them since 2019, with experience teaching science to students ranging from fifth graders to undergraduates.
 For her, teaching provides the invaluable opportunity to apply and share her knowledge with others in a way that helps them reach their goals.
 For Leah, the MCAT provides a new way of thinking and a significant opportunity for intellectual and personal growth.
 She enjoys the challenge of tailoring her sessions to accommodate multiple learning styles and helping her students gain academic confidence.
 Leah obtained her undergraduate degree from Baylor University, concentrating in healthcare economics and maintained an overall 4.0 GPA.
-She will matriculate to medical school in August 2023 and is excited to help students tackle the MCAT and strive towards their future goals.
-In her free time, Leah is an avid photographer and runs a portrait and sports photography business.
+She is currently a third year medical student at UT Southwestern Medical Center and enjoys helping students tackle the MCAT and strive towards their future goals.
+In her free time, Leah is an avid natural-light portrait photographer, currently working as an event photographer at UT Southwestern.
 She also loves spending time with friends, exercising, and being outdoors.

 -